Py4Phy/PHY432/modules/setup_unix/environment_installation.md

 	<li>Open <a href="https://anaconda.com/download/#linux">https://anaconda.com/download/#linux</a> with your web browser.</li>
 	<li>Download the Python 3 installer for Linux.
 (Most likely the 64-Bit (x86) Installer is correct for your laptop.)</li>
 	<li>Install Python 3 using all of the defaults for installation.
-	(Installation requires using the shell.
+	(⚠️ Installation requires using the shell.
 If you aren't comfortable doing the installation yourself
 	stop here and request help.)</li>
 	<li>